 This is my final Father’s Day idea post this year, but you still have time to throw this one together, if you hurry.

 I wanted to find a “pop-up” hamper or basket to put it all in.
 This basket came from Cost Plus World Market a while back, and is close enough.
 The centerpiece of the basket should be the Pop Rocks, since that is the theme!
 I have attached my printable file for you below.
-You can’t see it all that well, but I used popcorn as the filler for the basket.
-If you can use air popped popcorn without the butter that would probably work the best (not that that’s what I did).
+You may not be able to see it all that well, but I used popcorn as the filler for the basket.
+If you can use air popped popcorn without the butter that would probably be the least messy (not that that’s what I did).

 Any soda “pop” would work, but I think a lot of dad’s like root beer, and there is a root beer that is actually called “Dad’s Root Beer,” So I designed a label (again you can download it below) that mimics the design of the Dad’s brand label, but instead says, “Pop’s” in keeping with the theme.
 Then I just attached it to the bottles I had purchased (any brand will work.).

 I then filled the basket with other “pop” themed goodies including:

 * A Pop Rocks Science experiment kit

 I didn’t do it, but it would be cute to attach a label to that one that says “My pop is Dynamite!”

 For other “pop” ideas (like pop-tarts, and popsicles), check out the baby shower.
 You could adapt anything.

 And really, what dad doesn’t like root beer, popcorn and some fun reminiscent of his childhood years?
 Aren’t most grown men just little boys in big bodies?